Dicridon/canoe/README.md

    |     |----demo
    |----third-party
 ```
-`demo`: all commands except `canoe new` should be executed under this directory.
+`demo`: all commands except `canoe new` and `canoe version` should be executed under this directory.

 `config`: This file configures compilation flags.